 The Battalion started production in 1893 as a monthly publication by the Stephen F. Austin and Calliopean Literary Societies until 1906, when publication was taken over by the Student Association.
 The Battalion is the longest-running student newspaper at Texas A&M, having been continuously published since 1893 except for a short period in 1918 during World War I.

 The frequency of The Battalion has changed over the years.
-Students currently produce three issues per week during the fall and spring semesters with a circulation of 65,000 (one paper for every student).
+Students currently produce three issues per week during the fall and spring semesters with a circulation of 6,200.
 “Big changes occurred in 2018,” said Morse.
 “Due to budget constraints, our printing has gone down from five issues per week to three.
 We made it our priority this year to become a digital-first publication to cover more content and breaking news.”

 The Battalion hasn’t been the only newspaper on campus.
 From 1947 to 1951, freshmen housed at the Annex (otherwise known as the Riverside, or RELLIS, campus) produced a newspaper called The Little Battalion.
 Another newspaper, The Daily Bulletin, began publication in 1916 by the college’s publicity department.
 From 1918 to 1919, it ran under the name Reveille before switching back to The Daily Bulletin in 1919 and ceasing publication in 1938.